Textualize/textual/README.md

 If you move the mouse over the terminal you will notice that widgets receive mouse events.
 You can click any of the placeholders to give it input focus.

-The dock layout feature is good enough for most purposes.
-For more sophisticated layouts we can use the grid API.
+The dock layout feature is very flexible, but for more sophisticated layouts we can use the grid API.
 See the [calculator.py](https://github.com/willmcgugan/textual/blob/main/examples/calculator.py) example which makes use of Grid.

 ### Creating Widgets